-Or in plain English, neural networks can make multiple decisions in parallel (whilst taking all data points into account) just like a human does.
+Neural networks can make multiple decisions in parallel (whilst taking all data points into account) just like a human brain does.

 What will Quality Control look like in the future?

-Foxconn, a technology manufacturer is often contacted by various firms to assemble their products, some their clients include business such as Apple and Microsoft.
+Foxconn, a technology manufacturer, is often contacted by various firms to assemble their products, some of their clients include businesses such as Apple and Microsoft.

-Back in 2015, in a bid to improve working conditions for its human workforce, the firm made a commitment to deploy 10,000 industrial robots to help deal with the ever-growing manufacturing demands for populate products such as the iPhone and X-Box.
+Back in 2015, in a bid to improve working conditions for its human workforce, the firm made a commitment to introduce digitization by deploying 10,000 industrial robots to help deal with the ever-growing manufacturing demands for popular products such as iPhone and X-Box.

 It stands to reason that in the future, whilst some jobs may be lost to automation, others will be created as human capabilities are augmented with the arrival of AI-powered solutions.

 In this blog post, we’ve explored information systems, and how coupling advancements in software development and expert systems with production and planning strategy have led to the creation of cognitive computing initiatives.